This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The Comino Ferry at the small port of Marfa

 While there are ferries from both Cirkewwa and Marfa, we tried the Marfa option, as we were on a Malta road trip.
 Why?
 Because it’s much easier to find a parking spot in Marfa.
-As a rough guide, Cirkewwa is ideal if you are taking the bus as the boarding point is opposite the Cirkewwa Bus Terminal.

-On the other hand, if you’re moving around by car, the Marfa boarding point is the best option.
-You can park your car here.
-You can buy your ferry tickets either online or prior to your boarding at the kiosks near the boarding points.
 Check the schedule and prices on the official website of Comino Ferries.
-As far as timings go, it takes just under an hour to drive to Marfa from the Maltese capital, Valletta.
+As far as timings go, it takes just under an hour to drive to Marfa Bay from the Maltese capital, Valletta.

 On a Boat Tour

-If convenience is your priority or you haven’t rented a car that allows you to drive to the ferry terminal, there are also several companies offering Blue Lagoon boat trips.
-These depart from all the main Malta hotspots, such as the resort towns of Saint Paul and Sliema.
 If you’re staying in Valetta, you have to take the Sliema Ferry first to get straight to the port in Sliema from where the boat trips from Malta to Comino Island start.

 This image shows a tourist boat mooring at the turquoise waters of Comino.

-The insanely turquoise waters of Comino Island
+The incredibly turquoise waters of Comino Island

 When it comes to deciding how to get to the Blue Lagoon in Malta, bear in mind that these boat tours are more prone to weather-related disruptions.
-Plus, you will find yourself tied to the boat’s schedule, rather than being able to set your own agenda.

-You should expect to spend a little more for a boat trip.
 However, the huge benefit of this option is you can swim off the vessel – or, in some cases, slide off – rather than scrapping with the other tourists over the extremely limited sandy beach space at the Blue Lagoon, especially during busy times of the year and day.

-If you pick the right boat company, you can explore several different Comino beaches, coves and caves over the course of several hours instead.
+If you pick the right boat company, you can explore several different Comino beaches, coves and deep caves over the course of several hours instead.

 This image shows the little harbour at the Blue Lagoon.
 If you're wondering how to get to Comino, this is where the Comino ferry stops.